huubbouma/pcommerce.payment.docdata/README.md

 pcommerce.payment.docdata is a plone plugin, which provides payment over docdata for PCommerce

+You can find it on github at: https://github.com/huubbouma/pcommerce.payment.docdata

 By: Huub Bouma (http://www.wyldebeast-wunderliebe.com)

 The Docdata specific hashing, status, and exception code was taken from the